Peerages in the United Kingdom: Honorific

-Individuals who use the style Lord or Lady are not necessarily peers.
 Children of peers use special titles called courtesy titles.
 The heir apparent of a duke, a marquess, or an earl generally uses his father's highest lesser peerage dignity as his own.
 Hence, The Duke of Devonshire's son is called the Marquess of Hartington.
 Such an heir apparent is called a courtesy peer, but is a commoner until such time as he inherits (unless summoned by a writ in acceleration).

 Younger sons of dukes and marquesses prefix Lord to their first names as courtesy titles while daughters of dukes, marquesses and earls use Lady.
 Younger sons of earls and children of viscounts, barons and lords of Parliament use The Honourable.

 Divorced peeresses "cannot claim the privileges or status of Peeresses which they derived from their husbands".
 While a divorced former wife of a duke is no longer a duchess, she may still use the title, styled with her forename prefixed to the title (without the definite article, the).
 Her forename is used primarily to differentiate her from any new wife of her former husband.
 However, should the former husband remain unmarried, the former wife may continue to use the title without her forename attached.
 Should a former wife of a peer remarry, she would lose the style of a divorced peeress and take on a style relating to her new husband.
 Examples include Louise Timpson, who during her marriage to The Duke of Argyll was known as Her Grace The Duchess of Argyll but became Louise, Duchess of Argyll following her divorce, a style which she eventually lost after her subsequent marriage upon which she became known as Mrs. Robert Timpson.

+Vestments

+Robes

+Peerage robes are currently worn in the United Kingdom on ceremonial occasions.
+They are of two varieties: parliament robes, worn in the House of Lords on occasions such as at a peer's introduction or state opening of parliament, and coronation robes, worn at the coronations of monarchs.
+The details of the fur on these robes differs according to a peer's rank.

+Since the early Middle Ages, robes have been worn as a sign of nobility.
+At first, these seem to have been bestowed on individuals by the monarch or feudal lord as a sign of special recognition; but in the fifteenth century the use of robes became formalised with peers all wearing robes of the same basic design, though varied according to the rank of the wearer.

+Coronets and headgear

+In the United Kingdom, a peer wears his or her coronet on only one occasion: for the monarch's coronation, when it is worn along with coronation robes.